JeongMinCha/jeongmincha.github.com/cv-eng.md

     - San Francisco Crime Classification
 - Developed an outsourcing project - Kidari Bank
     - Developed mobile applications and a server
+- Operated as an web developer in TEDxHanyangU
 - Received Best Developer award at Super Challenge Hackerthon course hosted by Inha University Entrepreneur Center
 - Completed Makerthon hosted by IdeaFactory at Seoul National University
 - Participated in the 5th Samsung Software Challenge Camp